1945 Mongolian independence referendum: Reactions

-In January 1946 the Nationalist government of China officially recognized the "independence of Outer Mongolia" based on the referendum results.
+In January 1946, the Nationalist government of China officially recognized the "independence of Outer Mongolia" based on the referendum results.

 Analysis

-At the scientific conference dedicated to the 70th anniversary of the referendum, Zandaakhüügiin Enkhbold, speaker of the State Great Khural, said that the referendum in 1945 was the first democratic vote in Mongolia, and was of great historical significance to the independence of the country.
+At the scientific conference dedicated to the 70th anniversary of the referendum, Zandaakhüügiin Enkhbold, speaker of the State Great Khural, said that the 1945 referendum was the first democratic vote in Mongolia and of great historical significance to the independence of the country.

-Sergey Radchenko, a professor of East China Normal University noted that the "referendum was regarded by both sides as political theatre, due to the peculiarity of a supposed unanimous 100% vote in favour."
+Sergey Radchenko, a professor of East China Normal University, noted that the "referendum was regarded by both sides as political theatre, due to the peculiarity of a supposed unanimous 100% vote in favour."